Cancellation of primaries: Lagos PDP LGA chairmen slam state chairman

 According to Adegbenga, ‘It is shameful that the state chairman who is supposed to be neutral has been sabotaging the interest of the party.”

-Secretary of the forum who is also the chairman of Lagos Mainland Local Government, Malomo Adelabi, maintained that the primary election was successful in all the councils.
+Secretary of the forum who is also the chairman of Lagos Mainland Local Government, Malomo Adelabi, maintained that the primary election was successful in all the council.

-While corroborating Adegbesan’s statement, Adelabi said, “it is rather unfortunate that the number one state executive of the party would be found in such act.’
+While corroborating Adegbesan’s statement, Adelabi said, “it is rather unfortunate that the number one state excecutive of the party would be found in such act.’

 However, Aivoji could not be reached as of press time for his reaction.